 Bodnant's award-winning lakeside renovation project has brought ten hidden acres of the garden back to life - and to the public – after 140 years.

-It was awarded for the transformation of The Far End – a lakeside garden and arboretum restored over the course of five years by gardeners and volunteers who battled through flooding and storms to open it to the public in spring 2015.
+In 2016 our garden team won the Horticulture Week magazine’s Custodian Award 2016 for Best Garden Restoration/Development Project for the transformation of The Far End – a lakeside garden and arboretum.
+The area was restored over five years by gardeners and volunteers who battled through flooding and storms to open it to the public in spring 2015.

+The 20th century brought a new lease of life for the Far End.
 Gardeners spent five years renovating beds and banks, repairing the boat house and creating a new circular walkway and bridge to give visitors a level route around the lake.
 The work wasn’t without setbacks.
 In winter 2011 and 2012 flooding devastated the area, washing away new plantings, damaging paths and leaving a trail of debris…but the garden team cleared up, started again and the area finally opened in March 2015.

-William Greenwood says: “The Far End is quite different in character to other parts of the garden – unlike the formal Italianate Terraces or the dramatic Dell with its rushing river and waterfall – here the paths lead visitors to a small lake which is quiet, peaceful and full of wildlife.
+Bodnant Garden's property manager William Greenwood says: “The Far End is quite different in character to other parts of the garden – unlike the formal Italianate Terraces or the dramatic Dell with its rushing river and waterfall – here the paths lead visitors to a small lake which is quiet, peaceful and full of wildlife.
 You might spot an otter or heron on the water’s edge.”

 “It’s now a perfect place for birdwatching, photography and special guided walks.
-It’s also a great place for families during school holiday times where children can also enjoy den building, pond dipping and bug hunting.
+It’s also a great place for families during school holiday times where children can also enjoy den building, pond dipping and bug hunting."

 For more about the opening of the Far End project see our Bodnant Garden Blog here: https://wordpress.com/post/bodnantgarden.wordpress.com/2590